27 March 2018

 Food events are held throughout the year.
 Here are a few you may want to add to your holiday calendar:

 - Mendocino Crab, Beer & Wine Festival (January): A week’s worth of all-you-can-eat crab, wine competitions, cookery classes and crab cruises.

 - Pebble Beach Food & Wine (April): With live demos by celebrity chefs as they mingle with the audience, this is a great chance to chat to some of the greatest culinary minds in the industry.

 - San Diego Bay Wine & Food Festival (November): San Diego’s largest food and wine event is a great opportunity to sample gourmet food, take part in wine and beer tastings, watch celebrity cooking demonstrations and splurge in a wine auction!

 TIP: Try El Farolito in San Francisco for one of the best burritos in the Mission District!

-- BMW Performance Driving School offers the opportunity to race across a 30 acre racetrack while improving your driving skills and enjoying the thrill of a high-performance car in a safe environment
+- BMW Performance Driving School offers the opportunity to race across a 30-acre track while improving your driving skills and enjoying the thrill of a high-performance car.

 - With its opulent estates, palm-lined roads and lavish hotels and limos, Beverly Hills is a great place to catch a glimpse of the rich and famous or to indulge in some extravagant window-shopping.